ktaylor63/southeast/site/content/articles/a-refuge-gives-up-its-secret.md

 ---
 title: 'A refuge gives up its secret'
-subtitle: 'Researchers discover bead-making operation at Lower Suwanee NWR'
+subtitle: 'Researchers discover bead-making operation at Lower Suwannee NWR'
 author: 'Mark Davis, public affairs specialist'
 date: 2019-11-12
 type: feature
 hero:
     name: raleigh-island-lidar.jpg
     alt: 'A green and blue LiDAR image showing subtle differences in elevation caused by the presence of a historic factory'
-    caption: 'An image captured by laser imagery depicts shell rings at Raleigh Island on the Lower Suwanee National Wildlife Refuge in Florida.
+    caption: 'An image captured by laser imagery depicts shell rings at Raleigh Island on the Lower Suwannee National Wildlife Refuge in Florida.
 Ten centuries ago, the island was the site of a bead-making operation.
 Photo by Ken Sassaman, the University of Florida.'
     position: '25% 5%'
 tags:
     - Archaeology